 With the Oneida, you would be able to ride your PWC year-round if you live in the south, and almost year-round if you live in colder northern regions.
 It could also be used to carry out rescue missions along dangerous coasts where the surf breaks near rocks since the pilot would be more protected from falling off.
 Even if a series of waves kept rolling the vehicle, the driver would remain safe inside his cockpit.
 Developing such a machine would push the limits of existing Sea-Doos and open up new possibilities.

-The Oneida concept was developed in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
+The Oneida concept was developed in July 2016 by Charles Bombardier in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
 Jan graduated from the Academy of Fine Arts and Design in Bratislava and works as a freelance designer.
 Jan has also produced the concept images for the Typhon personal hovercraft and the Wemotaci hydrogen powered snowmobile.